ibebrett/zigzag/README.md

 # Zigzag

-An extremely minimal game systems for zig, inspired by another project: https://github.com/beta-bytes/bbmicro
+An extremely minimal game system for zig, inspired by another project: https://github.com/beta-bytes/bbmicro and pico8.

 ## Building